pxitau/Flashforge-GuiderIIs_CuraProfile/README.md

      - Rename the file extension from filename.gcode to filename.g
      - Or install the [GXWriter](https://marketplace.ultimaker.com/app/cura/plugins/Ronoaldo/GXWriter) plugin and save the file in .gx format

+`Unfortunately you can't connect the Guider IIs to Cura through USB`

 ## Reference Links
 * [FlashForge Documentation](https://www.flashforge.com/download-center/53)